-More recently, on the Mozambique side the Chimanimani Management Plan for the Trans-Frontier Conservation Area has an appendix of rare and endangered plants listing 265 taxa (Ghiurghi, Dondeyne & Bannerman 2010b, Annex 6).
-It is not clear how this was compiled, but appears to have been based on the Sabonet list for Zimbabwe.
+More recently, on the Mozambique side, the Chimanimani Management Plan for the TFCA has an appendix of rare and endangered plants listing 265 taxa (Ghiurghi, Dondeyne & Bannerman 2010b, Annex 6).
+It is not clear how this was compiled but it appears to have been based on the Sabonet list for Zimbabwe.
 An additional output of this management plan was a photographic guide illustrating many of the plants of interest (Dondeyne, Wursten & Bannermann 2009), each photo with locality details.
-Unfortunately, this does not appear to have been produced in hardcopy, only digital.
+Unfortunately, this does not appear to have been produced in hardcopy and is only available digitally.

-Finally, linked in with the current CEPF study, Toral Shah wrote her MSc thesis on the conservation of four differing endemic species on the Mozambique side (Shah 2016), using habitat as a proxy in modelling their conservation status.
+Finally, linked in with the current CEPF study, Toral Shah wrote her MSc thesis on the conservation of four contrasting endemic species on the Mozambique side (Shah 2016), using habitat as a proxy in modelling their conservation status.